 Cincinnati may be a good option for South Carolina homeowners who own a high-value home.
-This super-regional company sells three tiers of homeowners insurance — Executive Homeowner, Executive Capstone and Executive Classic.
+This company sells three tiers of homeowners insurance — Executive Homeowner, Executive Capstone and Executive Classic.
 The Executive Homeowner is for any home value, while the Executive Classic policy covers homes with a rebuilding value of $500,000 and above and the Executive Capstone policy covers homes with a rebuilding value of $1 million and above.
-The company also offers endorsements for additional protection, but has the second-highest average premium of the companies on our list of best South Carolina home insurance list.
+The company also offers endorsements for additional protection, but its average premium is above the state average.

 Learn more: Cincinnati Insurance review

 How much is homeowners insurance in South Carolina?

 South Carolina homeowners insurance costs, on average, $1,165 per year for $250,000 in dwelling coverage.
 For comparison, the national average home insurance premium for the same amount of coverage is $1,383 per year.
 South Carolina homeowners pay about 16 percent less for home insurance than the average American, and they also pay less for coverage than homeowners in neighboring states.
 North Carolina’s average home insurance premium is $1,317 per year and Georgia’s average annual premium is $1,373.